 Partnership delivering local impact

 The Mobile Foodbank forms part of Tarem Services’ wider mission to tackle in-work poverty and food insecurity.
-Collaboration with corporate partners enables the initiative to reach more vulnerable communities across London.
+Collaboration with corporate partners enables the initiative to reach more vulnerable communities across London and in other UK locations.

 On Friday, 13 March 2026, Tarem Services Limited was presented with the Social Value Award at the Northern Home Counties Supply Chain Awards, hosted by Morgan Sindall Construction.